Our History and Background

 - We are among the first Irish charities to commit to the new voluntary code of practice, which provides clear guidelines for those who run charitable organisations

-*We acknowledge funding for individual programmes received from the Department of the Environment, Community and Local Government (now the Department of Housing, Planning, Community and Local Government) and the Programme, the Scheme to Support National Organisations 2016-2019.
+*We acknowledge funding for individual programmes received from the Department of Rural and Community Development and the Programme, the Scheme to Support National Organisations 2016-2019